 Getting Started with AEM Sites - WKND Tutorial

-A multi-part tutorial designed for developers new to Adobe Experience Manager.
-Walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
-Covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development with Adobe Experience Manager Sites.
+Welcome to a multi-part tutorial designed for developers new to Adobe Experience Manager (AEM).
+This tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
+The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, Client-side libraries, and component development with Adobe Experience Manager Sites.

 The goal for this multi-part tutorial is to teach a developer how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM).
-After completing this tutorial a developer understands the basic foundation of the platform and has knowledge of common design patterns in AEM.
+After completing this tutorial a developer should understand the basic foundation of the platform and with knowledge of common design patterns in AEM.

 - Sling Models